The Herschel SPIRE Fourier Transform Spectrometer Spectral Feature Finder V. Rotational measurements of NGC 891: Conclusion

 The Herschel SPIRE FF includes provision of line frequencies, signal-to-noise ratios, velocity information, and an initial line identification estimate for three HR spectral observations of the edge-on galaxy NGC~891.
 Using these catalogued measurements we have made rotational measurements of the ionized gas in NGC~891 with $[$\ion{N}{II}$]$ $^3$P$_1$--$^3$P$_0$ fine-structure lines that are detected at high SNR in these observations.
 We have also included measurements of the narrow neutral carbon energy regime with measurements of the $[$\ion{C}{I}$]$ $^3$P$_1$--$^3$P$_0$ and $[$\ion{C}{I}$]$ $^3$P$_2$--$^3$P$_1$ fine-structure lines.

-We present our results in complement to radio measurements of CO and $[$\ion{H}{I}$]$ presented in \citet{Garcia1992,Scoville1993,Sofue1996} and \citet{Kijeong2011}.
-In spite of the limited spatial and velocity resolution of the SPIRE FTS We have found that the position-velocity profile of $[$\ion{N}{II}$]$ and $[$\ion{C}{I}$]$ lines closely match that of atomic hydrogen in NGC~891.
+We present our results in complement to radio measurements of CO and $[$\ion{H}{I}$]$ presented in \citet{Garcia1992,Scoville1993,Sofue1996} and \citet{Kijeong2011} as well as optical measurements of H$\alpha$ presented in \citet{Kamphuis2007}.
+In spite of the limited spatial and velocity resolution of the SPIRE FTS We have found that the position-velocity profile of $[$\ion{N}{II}$]$ and $[$\ion{C}{I}$]$ lines closely match that of atomic and ionized hydrogen in NGC~891.
 This result evidences the formation of ionization interfaces on the exterior of neutral clumps in ionization regions within the disk of NGC~891.

-This letter demonstrates through this simple example that the information collected by the FF and made available through SAFECAT greatly aids the exploitation of observations made with the Herschel SPIRE FTS and enhances the legacy value of the instrument and associated data archive.
+This work demonstrates through this simple example that the information collected by the FF and made available through SAFECAT greatly aids the exploitation of observations made with the Herschel SPIRE FTS and enhances the legacy value of the instrument and associated data archive.
 The wealth of FIR data contained in SAFECAT aids in interpreting a large portion of the highest resolution and most sensitive observations of the FIR universe to date.